jason9693/APEACH/README.md

 # APEACH - Korean Hate Speech Evaluation Datasets

 **APEACH** is the first crowd-generated Korean evaluation dataset for hate speech detection.
-Sentences of the dataset are created by unspecified workers and moderated by a crowd-sourcing platform [DeepNatural AI](https://www.deepnatural.ai/).
+Sentences of the dataset are created by anonymous participants using an online crowdsourcing platform [DeepNatural AI](https://www.deepnatural.ai/).

 ## Download